camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-numeric.md

 title: Numeric Functions
 ---

+This document outlines built-in numeric functions and examples.

 ## decimal()

 Round the given number at the given scale using the given rounding mode.
 If no rounding mode is passed in then it uses `HALF_EVEN` as default.